jirivinduska/ThesisProject/README.md

-# Thesis Project Universita Pardubice
+# Thesis Project Univerzita Pardubice
 ## Predictive controler implementation in C++

 This is my thesis project implementation of predictive controller in C++, simple predictive controller for first order systems with dead time and online method of least squares for identify plants.